1MANR1/learning_log-repo/README.md

 about a topic, make an entry summarizing what you've learned.

 The database is not included:
-For creating an databasefile, run the following code in an active virtual environment.
+For creating database, run the following code in an active virtual environment.
 ```python
 python mnage.py migrate
 ```